-Stage four: this is the stage where the client is engaged in the voluntary sector.
+Stage four: this is the stage where the client is engaged in the onward referral services including the voluntary sector.
 Many link workers do not capture data beyond the point of referral (after stage three).
-However, if they do, then they would potentially re-capture the same measures collected in stage two and three such as wellbeing, number of contacts across services and reasons for referral.
-We would not consider this stage as “routine data” but more of “voluntary sector” data.
+However, if they do, then they would potentially re-capture the same measures collected in stage two and three such as wellbeing, number of contacts across services and reasons for referral..
 There may be some communications between the link worker and the voluntary sector and this is determined by a number of factors.
-For instance, if the link worker is based in the voluntary sector then data capture would be different in comparison to a GP practice-based link worker.
+For instance, if the link worker is based in the voluntary sector, then data capture would be different in comparison to a GP practice-based link worker.
 The relationship between the voluntary sector and the link worker would also influence data capture.
 The IT infrastructure that connects the link worker to the voluntary sector is also important at this stage.
-The maturity of the service is also important, since mature services would have a stronger infrastructure than non-mature ones.
+The maturity of the service is important, since more mature services would have a stronger infrastructure.
 The voluntary sector records attendance data regularly.
 However, how they record non-attendance varies, as there are no standardised forms of this process.
 Post referral data that may be collected by the voluntary sector before the start of the “intervention” are related to patient’s health and wellbeing, interest and lifestyle.
-The follow up data are mostly around health and wellbeing and lifestyle to identify the possible improvement (using tools such as ONS4, PAM, Wellbeing Star).
-There is also a considerable level of variability in how often outcomes are measured, depending on the patient’s needs and how often the patient is contacted.
+Follow up data are mostly around health and wellbeing and lifestyle to identify possible improvement (using tools such as ONS4, PAM, Wellbeing Star).
+There is also a considerable level of variability in how often outcomes are measured, depending on the service undertaking the measurement, their assessment of patient needs and how often the patient is contacted.